Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Having breast cancer means that some cells in your breast are growing abnormally.
+Having breast cancer means that some cells in your breast have changed and are growing out of control.
 Learning about the different types and stages of breast cancer can help you take an active role in your treatment.

 Your entire body is made of living tissue.
 This tissue is made up of tiny cells.
-You can’t see these cells with the naked eye.
+You can't see these cells with the naked eye.
 Normal cells reproduce (divide) in a controlled way.
+They grow when your body needs them, and die when your body does not need them any longer.
 When you have cancer, some cells become abnormal.
-These cells may divide quickly and spread into other parts of the body.
+These cells may divide quickly, don't die when they should, and spread into other parts of the body.

 Normal breast tissue is made of healthy cells.
-They reproduce new cells that look the same.
+They reproduce new cells that look and work the same.

-Invasive breast cancer occurs when abnormal cells move out of the ducts or lobules into the surrounding breast tissue.
+Invasive breast cancer happens when cancer cells move out of the ducts or lobules into the surrounding breast tissue.

-Metastasis occurs when cancer cells move into the lymph nodes or bloodstream and travel to another part of the body.
+Metastasis happens when cancer cells move into the lymph nodes or bloodstream and travel to another part of the body.

 Several tests are used to measure the size of a tumor and learn how far it has spread.
 This is called staging.
 The stage of your cancer will help determine your treatment.
 Based on National Cancer Institute guidelines, the stages of breast cancer are: